-- 42. Whilst interest rates for borrowing are greater than interest rates the Council receives for investments (the 'cost of carry'), it makes financial sense to use any internal cash balances in the short-term to pay for capital expenditure and minimise costs (Internal Borrowing), rather than undertake external borrowing.
-However, there is a risk that the Council may have to borrow at higher rates when it does actually need to borrow in future. - 43.
+- 42. Whilst interest rates for borrowing are greater than interest rates the Council receives for investments (the cost of carry), it makes financial sense to use any internal cash balances held in the short-term to pay for capital expenditure and minimise costs (Internal Borrowing), rather than undertake external borrowing.
+However, there is a risk that the Council may have to borrow at higher rates when it does actually need to borrow in future and so this position is kept under continuous review. - 43.
 A high level balance sheet review undertaken at a point in time suggests that a maximum level of internal borrowing is circa £70 million.
-However this is dependent on cash flows, the use the Council makes of General and Earmarked Reserves and longer term pressures in the Medium Term Financial Plan.
+However this is dependent on cash flows, the timing of use of General and Earmarked Reserves and provisions and longer term pressures in the Medium Term Financial Plan.